terzaterza/emblib/CodeStyle.md

 ```

 ### Structs
-Structs are named same as classes with trailing `_s`.
+Structs are named similarly to classes, but with trailing `_s`.
 Struct members should not be prefixed and visibility inside a struct must not be modified (all members should be public).

 If methods inside a struct are needed, they must be `const`.